brocessing/kirby-webpack/README.md

 ### Main
 - `npm install`
 >Install all npm dependencies, then install all Kirby-webpack dependencies.
+Please note that the `postinstall` script automatically installs the Kirby core registered in [`kirby.config.json`](kirby.config.json).

 - `npm run start`
 >Start the PHP dev server with livereload on all your Kirby-webpack files.